jrhemstad/cudf_column/constructors.md

 Assume that `DType` is the same as `gdf_dtype`, and that `device_buffer` is effectively a `rmm::device_vector`.

+Note: This design document purposefully ignores the issue of `allocators` and controlling how the device memory for the column is allocated.
+This will be added as the allocator design in fleshed out.
+For the timebeing, assume that an allocator handle can be passed into each of the constructors that controls how the device memory for the data and bitmask is allocated.

 ```
 /**---------------------------------------------------------------------------*
  * @brief Construct a new column from a size, type, and option to